Connor Joe Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (177 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (178 total, 1.3 per game).

-- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.
+- In his most recent outing on Saturday against the Philadelphia Phillies, the righty threw six innings, allowing one earned run while surrendering two hits.

-- In seven games this season, the 30-year-old has a 2.70 ERA and 11 strikeouts per nine innings, while allowing a batting average of .167 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.